normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

         }
      }

-Notice we lazy create the `ClosedChannelException` if needed and re-use the same instance for all the `PendingWrite`s in the array.
+Notice we lazy create the `ClosedChannelException` if needed and re-use the same instance for all the `PendingWrite`s in the array during the method invocation.
 This will cut-down the overhead dramatic, but you can reduce it even more with some tradeoff...

-## Use static Throwable with no StackTrace at all
+## Use static Throwable with no stacktrace at all

-Sometimes you may not need a stacktrace at all as the Throwable itself is information enough what's going on.
-In this case you may be able to just use a static Throwable and reuse it.
+Sometimes you may not need a stacktrace at all as the `Throwable` itself is information enough what's going on.
+In this case you can just use a static `Throwablei` and reuse it.

 What you should remember in this case is to set the stacktrace to an empty array to not have some "wrong" stacktrace show up.

     public class Writer {